Callander and Oban Railway: A branch to Ballachulish

 The Connel Bridge crossed the channel where a rapid rip ran at ebb tide, and intermediate piers or temporary staging were impossible.
 It was constructed by Arrol Bridge and Roofing Company, starting in 1898; it was done by building out cantilevers from each shore.
-There was another large bridge, Creagan Bridge, but no other large engineering work on the line, although considerable section of bad ground were encountered.
+There was another large bridge, Creagan Bridge, but no other large engineering work on the line, although considerable sections of bad ground were encountered.
 Connel Ferry station was extended to give an additional bay platform for Ballachulish trains.
 The western arm of the authorised triangle was never constructed.
 Ballachulish station had a two-platform terminal station.

 The Connel and Creagan bridges had been provided with a footpath on one side, but this was not public.
 Anderson met Argyll County Council and offered to open the path on the Connel bridge in return for a payment of £800 per annum.
 The council thought this was excessive and the issue remained contentious for several years.

 In 1909 the company instituted a shuttle passenger service over the bridge, between Connel Ferry and Benderloch, by motor charabanc converted with railway wheels.
 The service ran on Sundays also, even though the C&OR did not operate a Sunday service on the remainder of the network.
 The charabanc also conveyed a flat truck by request, on which private motor cars could be conveyed, for a fare of 15 shillings.
 The driver and any passengers remained in their own vehicle.

 Private motoring increased over the years and the C&OR was pressed to permit motor cars to drive over the bridge, but the C&OR declared that it was impossible to make a roadway on the bridge.
 The demand to permit pedestrians to cross also continued to be declined.

 The matter was resolved when in 1913 MacAlpine Downie applied to the Board of Trade to operate a chain ferry at the crossing.
 The C&OR immediately made arrangements to open the bridge to motor cars and pedestrians, and this was achieved on 22 June 1914; special signalling arrangements were made to secure the safety of the operation.
 The toll charge was between 7s 6d and 10s.
 The C&OR continued to make obstructions in the usage of the bridge: Thomas states that shepherds could take a flock of sheep across the bridge, but they must lead the animals one at a time.
 The company's policy on the bridge generated huge resentment over the years.

 From the 1930s use of the railway declined, and the road network in the area was improved.
 As time passed the dominant use on the line was schoolchildren.